This post is about the benefits of food-grade Diatomaceous Earth for dogs and humans.

 Disclaimer: This blog post contains affiliate links.
 I may earn compensation when you click on the links at no additional cost to you

 What exactly IS Food-Grade Diatomaceous Earth?

-Food-Grade Diatomaceous Earth are the fossilized remains of diatoms (diatoms are single-celled algae that have transparent cell walls made of silica; they are found anywhere there is water such as in oceans, lakes, & rivers).
+Food-Grade Diatomaceous Earth are the fossilized remains of diatoms (diatoms are single-celled algae that have transparent cell walls made of silica.
+They’re found anywhere there is water such as in oceans, lakes, and rivers.

 It is an odorless, very fine white/off-white powder that consists of 85% amorphous silica (naturally occurring trace mineral) and a number of other trace minerals such as calcium, magnesium, titanium dioxide, gallium, and sodium.
 Whenever I look at it I’m reminded of the powdery-sugar like beaches on the West Coast of Florida. #ThatsJustMe

 Food-grade Diatomaceous Earth is a natural cleanser & detoxifier for both dogs and humans because of its abrasive capabilities.
-They are what causes pests to die (the abrasive diatoms create holes in the insects’ exoskeleton which cause them to loose their body fluids and eventually die) and which clean our dog’s AND our human internal systems.
+They’re what causes pests to die and which clean our dog’s AND our human internal systems.

 Natural Insecticide (Keeps pests such as fleas and ants out)

 Boosts Liver Function